-IFRSs, IASs, Exposure Drafts, and other publications of the IASB are copyright of the IASCF.
+IFRSs, IASs, Exposure Drafts and other publications of IASC and IASB are copyright of the IASCF.

-"IFRS," "IAS," "IASB," "IASCF," "International Accounting Standards," and "International Financial Reporting Standards" are trademarks of the IASCF and should not be used without the approval of the IASCF.
+IFRS, IAS, IASB, IASC, IASCF and International Accounting Standards are trademarks of IASCF and should not be used without the approval of IASCF.

 December 2006